o-snow/QSM_TiltCorrection/README.md

 Parameters struct is used for this function.
 The struct must have the following fields:

 ```
-Parameters.Image(struct) - Nifty struct containing the image to be rotated and the appropriate header information
+Parameters.Image(struct) - Nifti struct containing the image to be rotated and the appropriate header information

 Parameters.DesiredAxis(vector) - vector of the desired orientation of the B0 direction in the image frame